BM2Lab/SlicerCR/README.md

 ## Overview

-SlicerRobo is a 3D Slicer module for visualizing and animating robotic systems within the medical imaging environment.
-It provides real-time rendering of both rigid-link and continuum robots by parsing URDF (Unified Robot Description Format) files and displaying them alongside medical imaging data.
+SlicerCR is a 3D Slicer module for visualizing and animating continuum robot systems within the medical imaging environment.
+It provides real-time rendering of both rigid-links and continuum units by parsing extended URDF (Unified Robot Description Format) files and displaying them alongside medical imaging data.

 ## Demonstrations